bitcraft/pytmx/readme.md

 #### Custom Image Loading

 The pytmx.TiledMap object constructor accepts an optional keyword "image_loader".
 The argument should be a function that accepts filename, colorkey (false, or a color) and pixelalpha (boolean) arguments.
 The function should return another function that will accept a rect-like object and any flags that the image loader might need to know, specific to the graphics library.
 Since that concept might be difficult to understand, I'll illustrate with some code.
-Use the following template code to load your images.
+Use the following template code to load images from another graphics library.

  ```python
 import pytmx